 Automatic Extinguisher System / Kitchen Hood Requirements

-The City of Duncanville has adopted and currently enforces the 2009 International Fire Code with the recommended amendments from the North Central Texas Council of Governments (Option B).
-Section 904.2.1 states: Each required commercial kitchen exhaust hood and duct system required by Section 609 to have a Type 1 hood shall be protected with an approved automatic fire extinguishing system installed in accordance with this code.
+The City of Duncanville has adopted and currently enforces the 2015 International Fire Code with the Recommended Amendments from the North Central Council of Governments (Option B).
+Section 904.2.2 states: Each required commercial kitchen exhaust hood and duct system required by Section 609 to have a Type I hood shall be protected with an approved automatic fire-extinguishing system installed in accordance with this code.

 Requirements for New System Installation:

-Fire extinguisher system plans shall include the minimum requirements:
+Fire extinguisher system plans shall include the following minimum requirements:

 - A basic floor plan with the location of the hood and cooking equipment.